Text Link

 Finding help for an eating disorder

-If you or a loved one are struggling with disordered eating behaviors or an eating disorder, it's important to seek out help.
+If you or a loved one are struggling with disordered eating behaviors or an eating disorder, reaching out for help can be an important step towards healing.

 Treatment can occur in a number of settings, including inpatient, residential, intensive outpatient, partial hospitalization, outpatient, and virtual venues.
 And each level of care offers its own benefits for patients struggling with all kinds of conditions.